aerospike/aerospike-client-python/doc/aerospike.rst

 Map Order
 -----------------
-Flags used by map order:
+Flags used by map order.

 .. data:: UNORDERED